 If so, it could not be defined by gatherings, planned meetings, or the presence of designated officials.
 If it is to fill everything in every way, it must be as flexible and unpredictable as the wind.
 It would need to be able to blow into any situation with only the smallest opening available.
 The way church functioned would change and adapt as best fits the needs created by the circumstances, culture, geography, season, etc.

 Paul and Silas did have each other in prison, but they certainly lacked what today would be called church.
 After being beaten, they were thrown into the inner cell reserved for criminals awaiting execution.
 They were put in stocks so that their legs were spread apart as far as possible, and their wrists were chained to the wall.
-But the impact of their midnight praise & prayer fest was dynamite.
+But the impact of their midnight praise and prayer fest was dynamite.
 An earthquake shook the walls of the prison, the chains of the prisoners fell off, and the jailer and his family came to Christ.
-In the city, some of the dead were resurrected and walked about.
+In the city some of the dead were resurrected and walked about.
 You couldn’t have more effective church!

 John was physically isolated on the island of Patmos.
 In his case there were not the 2 or 3 gathered in Jesus name, yet he did not lack for revelation of Christ or ability to minister to the body through his writing.
 He no doubt exampled Christ to his captors and whoever else he had access to.
-Filled with the Spirit, he was joined with Christ, and therefore with Christ’s body throughout the world, and so experienced the fullness of Christ.
+Filled with the Spirit, he was joined with Christ, and therefore with Christ’s body throughout the world, therefore experiencing the fullness of Christ.
 John did not need another sister or brother present in the flesh to “have church.”
 As he experienced victories, tribulations, and growth in his knowledge of Christ, the same was wrought in those he was connected to in the Spirit who yielded to his work within.

 Am I suggesting that the Ephesians 4:1 gift ministries and corporate gatherings do not have their place in the church of Jesus Christ?
 Certainly not.
 In the proper context, all of these can be very helpful and are a vital part of church function.